panoply/mcsub/readme.md

 ## 🍔 McSub – Client Side MailChimp Subscriptions

 McSub (Mailchimp Subscriptions) is a tiny < 1.4kb (gzipped) vanilla JavaScript ES6 implementation that acts a simple wrapper for client side email subscriptions with Mailchimp.
-McSub enables an Ajax-like integration for email subscriptions using MailChimp and is a replacement to their jQuery dependant monolothic embedded form script that MailChimp requires you to include.
+McSub enables an ajax-like integration for email subscriptions using MailChimp and is a drop-in replacement to the jQuery dependant, monolothic embedded form script that MailChimp requires you to include.

-The original score for this implementation before was from [Michiel Vandewalle](https://github.com/michiel-vandewalle) with his component the [Mailchimp AJAX form submit](https://github.com/michiel-vandewalle/Mailchimp-AJAX-form-submit-vanillaJS).
+The original score for this implementation was from [Michiel Vandewalle](https://github.com/michiel-vandewalle) with his component the [Mailchimp AJAX form submit](https://github.com/michiel-vandewalle/Mailchimp-AJAX-form-submit-vanillaJS).

 [Codepen Example](https://codepen.io/panoply/pen/erqbwx)